 Gosia (Małgorzata) Wozniacka is a reporter, photographer, and multimedia producer.
-Currently she works for The Associated Press, covering California’s Central Valley.
+Currently she works for The Associated Press in Portland, Oregon.
+Previously, she was based in California’s Central Valley with the AP.
 Wozniacka specializes in reporting about immigration, agriculture, farmworkers and the Latino community.
+She also covers water issues — with focus on the Columbia River (and previously, the Sacramento-San Joaquin Delta in California).
 But she loves every good story, no matter the subject.
 She has also done international reporting from Belarus, Mexico and India, with focus on political, economic and social transition.
 She’s fascinated with borderlands, dualities, people and places whose identities lie “in-between.”
 Wozniacka is fluent in English, Spanish, French and Polish.

 Wozniacka is also a photojournalist.
 She shoots photos and occasionally video for the AP.
 She studied documentary photography and started out developing photos in the darkroom — though now she’s fully digital.

 Prior to joining the AP, Wozniacka was the Immigration/Latino Affairs reporter for The Oregonian, where she won the Best of the West, Blethen, and Society of Professional Journalists awards for her coverage.
 She has also written for The Dallas Morning News, The Hartford Courant, The San Francisco Chronicle, The WorldPaper, Gazeta Wyborcza (Poland’s biggest daily), and Transitions Online (a magazine that covers the former communist countries of Europe and Central Asia).